 Due to varied transportation needs of a geographically large and diverse region, Rio Metro provides or funds, wholly or partially, a variety of bus services to meet existing transportation needs.
-Rio Metro provides fixed route, demand response, and commuter bus services.
+Rio Metro provides bus and Dial-a-Ride services in Sandoval, Valencia and Bernalillo counties.

 The creation of partnerships with other transit providers has resulted in more than 60 connections to other transit services.
 Improvements to the Job Access Reverse Commute (JARC) program, including the use of transit passes, improved overall program access, and the development of key partnerships have increased service response and participation.
 Effective marketing and transportation demand management (TDM) efforts to promote the Rail Runner and Rio Metro "brands" and services, such as the popular Rail Runner electronic newsletter, the "Dump the Pump" campaign, the award winning Smart Business Partnership Program, and new Rio Metro branding, all create a recognizable image for the agency and a unified identity for all Rio Metro services.